WeaveMN/DragonProxy/README.md

 ### This project is under early-development stage, it CAN NOT work yet.

 ## Usage
+Note: Target server must be off-line mode for now, we may add online authentication later.
 * Step 1.
 Install Java 8(or higher), download the JAR file.
 * Step 2.
 Set up a normal Minecraft PC/Mac server.
 You can also use `Bukkit`/`Spigot`/`Glowstone`/`SpongeVanilla`.
 * Step 3.
 Run the proxy by running command: `java -Xmx256M -jar dragonproxy-x.x.x.jar` where `256M` indicates memory size and `dragonproxy-x.x.x.jar` is the file name.